My agency has decided it wants to be more trauma-informed. Where do I start?

 - The National Association of State Mental Health Program Directors has a guide Engaging Women in Trauma-Informed Peer Support: A Guidebook Visit disclaimer page has a chapter focused on spirituality and trauma.

-- Dr. Thema Bryant-Davis from Pepperdine University developed a training entitled, Spirituality, Religion, and Child Trauma Recovery Visit disclaimer page .
+- Dr. Thema Bryant-Davis from Pepperdine University developed a training entitled, Spirituality, Religion, and Child Trauma Recovery (PDF) Visit disclaimer page .
 This resource provides an overview of spirituality and trauma-informed care and specifically with child abuse.

 Additional or specialized resources

-- Discerning and Transforming Spiritual Trauma: A Harm Reduction-Based Approach to Social (Justice) Work explores Visit disclaimer page aspects of a unique and “marked” form of human suffering – spiritual trauma –associated with physical and/or mental pain, psychological torment, and social exclusion.
+- Discerning and Transforming Spiritual Trauma: A Harm Reduction-Based Approach to Social (Justice) Work explores (PDF) Visit disclaimer page aspects of a unique and “marked” form of human suffering – spiritual trauma –associated with physical and/or mental pain, psychological torment, and social exclusion.

-- The Role of Spiritual and Faith Communities in Recovery Visit disclaimer page presents information framing the importance of the active support of spiritual life can enhance well-being and recovery.
+- The Role of Spiritual and Faith Communities in Recovery (PDF) Visit disclaimer page presents information framing the importance of the active support of spiritual life can enhance well-being and recovery.

 - Building Victim Assistance Networks With Faith Communities Visit disclaimer page offers lessons learned, describes best practices, and recommends specific steps for partnering with the faith community.